Cyborger1/examine-tooltip/README.md

 # Examine Tooltip
-Adds a tooltip underneath your cursor when examining things.
+Adds a tooltip underneath your cursor when examining things or inspecting farming patches.

 ![Examine Tooltip in Action](examine_tooltip_example.gif)